ywa4you/scdm/README.md

 # scdm - SoundCloud Download Music

-Download any Track from Soundcloud into a FLAC file with all the usefull metadata.
+Download any track from Soundcloud into a FLAC file with all the usefull metadata.

 **THIS TOOL IS FOR DEMONSTRATIONAL OR EDUCATIONAL PURPOSES ONLY!**